Confident AccorHotels books record annual profit

 “We had excellent and record 2017 results.
 In 2018, the trends seen in Asia, Europe will continue.
 Brazil will probably be better.
 We are approaching 2018 with confidence,” CEO Sebastien Bazin told a conference call with journalists.

-He was speaking after AccorHotels reported a forecast-beating 10 percent rise in like-for-like operating profit to 492 million euros ($606 million) in 2017, helped by cost controls and robust demand in all key regions except Brazil.
+He was speaking after AccorHotels reported a forecast-beating 10 percent rise in like-for-like operating profit to 492 million euros (434.19 million pounds) in 2017, helped by cost controls and robust demand in all key regions except Brazil.

 This was above a revised company’s guidance for a 2017 EBIT at the upper end of a 460-480 million euros range, while analysts polled by Inquiry Financial for Reuters had forecast 481 million euros.